tdwg/website/content/pages/community/osr/material-sample/index.md

 ---
 title: OSR - Material Sample
-summary: this task group will investigate and make recommendations on current shortcomings in the capacity to share, re-use, compare, and relate physical objects to one another and to other concepts, and further integrate with other sources of biodiversity data.
+summary: This task group will investigate and make recommendations on current shortcomings in the capacity to share, re-use, compare, and relate physical objects to one another and to other concepts, and further integrate with other sources of biodiversity data.
 cover_image:
 cover_image_by:
 cover_image_ref: